drone-plugins/drone-snyk/README.md

 * dockerfile uri to dockerfile in repo.
 * image the name of the image you wish to scan.
 * snyk (optional) auth token for snyk (without this you will get 10 scans a month)
+* severity threshold can be set the limit the results return, low, medium, high & critical are acceptable inputs

+> Either a docker username/passport or Snyk token can be used for authentication

 > Notice: Be aware that the Docker plugin currently requires privileged capabilities, otherwise the integrated Docker daemon is not able to start.